Gavin Bayreuther: Playing career

-On July 21, 2021, Bayreuther was selected from the Blue Jackets at the 2021 NHL Expansion Draft by the Seattle Kraken.
+On July 21, 2021, Bayreuther was selected from the Blue Jackets at the 2021 NHL expansion draft by the Seattle Kraken.
 In a surprise selection as an impending free agent, Bayreuther's tenure with the Kraken was short lived, as he returned to the Blue Jackets in signing a two-year contract on July 28, 2021.

+On July 2, 2023, Bayreuther signed a one-year, league minimum ($775,000) contract to return to the Dallas Stars.
+In the 2023–24 season, Bayreuther was limited to just 17 appearances through injury in the AHL with the Texas Stars, posting 7 assists.

+As a free agent, Bayreuther signed his first contract abroad in agreeing to a one-year deal with Swiss club, Lausanne HC of the NL, on July 30, 2024.

+On July 12, 2025, Bayreuther signed a one-year, two-way contract with the Carolina Hurricanes He was waived by the Hurricanes for the purpose of being reassigned to the Chicago Wolves of the American Hockey League (AHL) on September 30, 2025.